joranquinten/wadm-js-client/README.md

     const artworks = await client.getArtworks()
 }
 ```
+## Contributing

+If you want to contribute, feel free to drop me a line or open up an Issue on the repo.
+Then we can discuss how the change would fit in with the client.
 ## Disclaimer

 I am not affiliated with WadM or OhMyPrints.
 If the API changes, this wrapper will inevitably fail and will need some manual updating.
 Feel free to contribute to this repo if you like.